ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/An-Introduction-to-Databinding.md

     }
 }
 ```
-Whenever a setter is called the firePropertyChange is called when informs all the listeners that the value has changed.
+Whenever a setter is called the firePropertyChange is called which informs all the listeners that the value has changed.
 Other than that it is a pretty standard Java class.

 ## Basic data-binding